 - Treasury stock (a deduction)

 Since the reported amounts for a corporation's assets and liabilities reflect US GAAP (including the historical cost principle), the amount of stockholders' equity does not indicate a corporation's current market value.
+For example, valuable trademarks and brand names that a corporation developed internally are not reported as assets and therefore are not included in the amount of stockholders' equity.

 Stockholders' equity will be discussed further under the Statement of Stockholders' Equity.